Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 **If there are layers located near you**

-If there is only one layer located near you, you will immediately see it appear in your smartphone display.
-Look around, up and down - there may be augments all around you, as well as above and below.
+- If there is only one layer located near you, you will immediately see it appear in your smartphone display.

+- Look around, up and down - there may be augments all around you, as well as above and below.

 **If there two or more layers located near you**

-If there are two or more layers located near you, you will see a list of available layers.
-Touch one of them, and look around you.
+- If there are two or more layers located near you, you will see a list of available layers.

+- Select one of them, and look around you.

 **Default layer: If there are no layers located near you**

-If there are NO layers near you, ARpoise will immediately start the default ARpoise layer.
-Right now, (March 2020), this is [Evolution of Fish](http://www.tamikothiel.com/evolutionoffish/), by Tamiko Thiel and /p.
-It turns your surroundings into an underwater reef, filled with schools of fish.
+- If there are NO layers near you, ARpoise will immediately start the default ARpoise layer.

+- Right now, (March 2020), this is [Evolution of Fish](http://www.tamikothiel.com/evolutionoffish/), by Tamiko Thiel and /p.

+- It turns your surroundings into an underwater reef, filled with schools of fish.
 If you move your smartphone around, the fish will follow your lead - but the more you intervene in their virtual ecosystem, the more the fish will turn to plastic garbage.
 Give them a rest, hold the smartphone very still or it lay down, and they will slowly turn back into fish.

+.
-#### Remote Viewing: ARpoise’s Fixed Position feature
+### Remote Viewing: ARpoise’s Fixed Position feature

 If there are no AR layers in your immediate vicinity, you can use the **Fixed Position** feature of the ARpoise app to view augment layers that are elsewhere.